Transparent dark purple Travel Guide by Insurte logo

 Visas for joining family in Belgium

-When joining a family member in Belgium, such as a parent, child, or spouse, you will need to apply for a family reunification visa.
+When joining a family member in Belgium, such as a parent, child, or spouse, most travelers need to apply for a family reunification visa.

-Whether or not you are eligible to apply for family reunification depends on a few factors, including your nationality, family relationship, and even age.
+Whether or not you are eligible to apply for it depends on your nationality, family relationship, and even age.

 In general, regardless of the specific visa, there are a few documents you have to have in order to apply for a long stay visa to join your family member(s) in Belgium.
 These documents include: